-30 days ago I made a conscious decision to commit to a challenge I had no idea would make me feel this proud of myself as I click on ‘Older Posts’.
-I wanted to see if I still got it you know.
+30 days ago I made a conscious decision to commit to a challenge I did not imagine would make me feel this proud of myself as I click on ‘Older Posts’.
+I wanted to see if I still got it, you know.
 To appease the gods of consistency.

 Yes, it was a trap.